- 1. When are bills sent?

 - The fall semester due date is August 1

 - The spring semester due date is December 1

-- Summer session is due May 1
+- The summer semester due date is May 1

 If a student is registering after the semester's tuition due date, but before the beginning of classes, then tuition is due prior to being given registration clearance.

 By personal check, bank check or money order drawn on a US bank in US funds made payable to SVA, wire transfer, or by Visa, MasterCard, American Express, Discover Card or JCB International card.
 Students should always include their ID number on the check or money order to properly credit their account.
 Please do not send post dated checks.
 They will be deposited upon receipt.
 Double endorsed, or third party, checks are not accepted.

 Please be aware that there is a $20 fee for all returned checks, plus any late fees that may apply.
 All returns are redeposited.
 Any student with multiple returns may no longer be allowed to pay by personal check.

 You can also pay your bill online.
 The School of Visual Arts, in conjunction with Cashnet, has a secure web-based service that allows students and parents to receive and pay their college bills online.

 - 4. How can I pay by wire transfer?